 All engineered drawings must be stamped by a licensed Professional Engineer (P.E.), Structural Engineer (S.E.) and/or Land Surveyor (L.S.), dependant on the drawing type.
 Calculation worksheets also need to be stamped.
-All drawings submitted with the application must not exceed 24" by 36" ("D" size sheets), and must be folded to 8.5" by 11" size.
-Submitting Rolled drawings may result in extra charges !
+The application, and all other documentation must be emailed to Salt Lake County's Flood Control Permit Engineer.
 A copy of the "APPROVED" permit application should be available for inspection at the project site during construction.

 Most Canal Companies require a separate agreement and fee.
-Permits from Salt Lake County, Utah State and the Corps for flood control and stream alteration are currently free of charge.
-The table that follows lists countywide facilities that have required a flood control permit since the program started in 1983.
-If the word "Removed" appears, that facility no longer requires a Flood Control Permit.
+Permits from Salt Lake County are free of charge.
+The following table lists countywide facilities that require a flood control permit.

 Although review time is dependant upon project complexity and employee workloads, most applications can be processed within a month.

 A separate permit application must be made for each listed facility, although multiple sites on any one facility may be included on a single permit application.